 - Explore visualization with more options such as line, stacked and area types (other types like bar, pie and gauges are to be added shortly)

-- Examine all the metrics where your cursor is with a tooltip
+- Examine all the metrics by hovering over them with your cursor

 - Use intuitive tooling and shortcuts to pan, zoom or highlight your charts

-- On highlight, ease access to Metric Correlations so you can see which other metrics have similar patterns
+- On highlight, ease access to Metric Correlations to see other metrics with similar patterns

 - Have the dimensions sorted based on name or value

-- Useful information about the chart, its plugin, context, and type
+- View information about the chart, its plugin, context, and type

 - Get the chart status and possible errors.
 On top, reload functionality

-Here, you can see the overall look and feel of the new charts for both with a composite chart from the Overview tab and a simple chart from the Single:
+Have a look at the can see the overall look and feel of the charts for both with a composite chart from the Overview tab and a simple chart from the single node view:

 With a quick glance you have immediate information available at your disposal: